GfSE/SpecIF-Viewer/README.md

 # SpecIF-Viewer
 An app for your web-browser to view and transform specifications.

+SpecIF is the 'Specification Integration Facility'.
+It's purpose is to combine partial specifications from different tools in a single model to allow
+- to search, navigate and audit partial results in a common context
+- to exchange model information between organizations and tools.

+Please have a look at the [SpecIF Homepage](https://specif.de) for further information.

 ## Features
 - Import 'specif' and 'specifz' file with schema and consistency check
 - Import 'reqif' file (planned)